 Some of our dishes contained meat so the best time to shop for a chicken is of course in the morning.
 We also wanted to get some freshly minced pork for Nam Phric Ong (similar to Bolognese sauce), but unfortunately it was sold out already.

 As we were hovering the market stalls, we were distracted by a box of pink eggs, the colour is so vibrant and beautiful that we just had to pick a few of them.
 Later, during our Thai cooking class we boiled them and discovered that the whites are actually black.
 It tasted slightly salty and earthy, but rather nice.

 It was great shopping with Ann, she was quick and knew where things are, so no wandering around for hours.
 Ann was also great at explaining the ingredients, we bought so much fresh lovely stuff.
 Equally, shopping with the local meant no made up prices and tourist rip-off’s, ha!

-At the end of the shopping for our long awaited Thai cooking class, we stopped for some refreshments and each bought a cup of traditional Thai iced tea.
+At the end of the shopping for our long-awaited Thai cooking class, we stopped for some refreshments and each bought a cup of traditional Thai iced tea.
 It was so good!
 The tea man was a pro, I really struggled to focus my camera, he was way too quick.
-What a great entertainment for us, farangs.
+What great entertainment for us, farangs.